 Disasters happen.
-Losing enterprise data is a real and major threat to any business.
+Losing enterprise’s data is a real and major threat to any business.
 In the current Information Age, the potential for data loss is greater than ever.
 That is why it is important to guard against losses with sound data recovery and backup systems.
 This guide will give you all the information you need to choose the right backup system for you.
 Whether you are a sole proprietor of your own company or you are responsible for data security at a big enterprise, this article will help you secure your business’s information to help you sleep at night.

 Data loss means losing information.
-There are many causes behind data loss, but all of them threaten your company’s ability to function and thrive.
+There are many causes behind data leakage, but all of them threaten your company’s ability to function and thrive.
 Again, the threat is more real today than it ever was.

 All of the following pose potential threats to your data: hackers (cyber-attack or cyber-theft), physical theft, hardware failure, software failure, natural disaster, and human error.
-But of all these causes, data loss due to human error is the most common.
+But of all these causes, data leakage due to human error is the most common.

 More alarming than the mere loss of data is the tremendous cost of data loss.

 The negative effect of data loss is compounded by its impact on your money, time, and productivity.
 Not only does a business lose valuable information, but it loses time in trying to recover the lost data and is less productive in the meantime.
 Without its regular data in place, businesses must try to do without.
 In some cases, a business cannot function without certain data.
-Other times, data loss slows a business down.
-In every case, data loss incurs a major financial cost.
+Other times, data leakage slows a business down.
+In every case, data leakage incurs a major financial cost.

 Data loss has a staggering cost of $1.7 trillion each year.
 In the last two years alone, the amount of lost data has increased by 400%.
 Small data breaches (breaches with less than 100 records lost) cost an average of $18,120 to $35,730, while large data breaches (breaches with more than 100 records lost) cost an average of $5 million to $15.6 million.
 These numbers are hard to fathom.

 Obviously, data loss takes a huge financial toll.
-So it is in anybody’s best interest to take data loss seriously.
+So it is in anybody’s best interest to take data leakage seriously.
 Threats to sensitive information aside, data security is a wise investment even from a purely financial perspective.
 Though it will cost some money to implement, don’t underestimate how much money data backup can save you in the long-run.

 Data recovery and backup are a form of disaster recovery (DR).
 Disasters can happen to anyone, so it is important to have a plan in place to mitigate them.
 This type of security planning involves a recovery strategy to minimize the damage done by disruptive events.
 Again, disruptions include building failures, cyberattacks, and natural disasters, among other events.